HozefaRauf/DSA-project-Online-Ecommerce-Store/README.md

 ![](/images/11.png)

-## Implemented Data Structures
-•	Linked List:

-Linked lists are a data structure that allows for efficient insertion and deletion of elements.

-Reason

-The program uses linked lists to manage customer information and orders.
-The data of user (Delivery, Take Away) is saved in the linked List.
-We used Linked List instead of array because of dynamic size.

-•	AVL (Adelson-Velsky and Landis) tree:

-The AVL tree is a self-balancing binary search tree that is well-suited for storing large amounts of data and allows for fast insertion, deletion, and searching operations.

-Reason

-The AVL, for example, will be used to efficiently manage and maintain the store's inventory.
-All the operations of take away user is handled using AVL tree.
-The operations like searching, deletion, insertion is done in a better way.
-The insertion and deletion is done by order ID that is given by the user.

 •	Graphs:

 Graphs has been used in the project to show the areas where the parcel can be delivered.
 Graphs are represented through adjacency matrix.